-Dr Bronwyn Graham is investigating whether hormone levels can explain why some people respond better to anxiety treatment than others.
+Dr Bronwyn Graham investigated whether hormone levels can explain why some people respond better to anxiety treatment than others.

 Women are twice as likely as men to develop anxiety disorders, but little is known about why.